Recommended hardware for System Center Configuration Manager

 When you have 50,000 or more clients at a site, plan to use four or more Temp database .mdf files.

-The secondary site database is limited in size to the following:
+The secondary site database has the following size limitations:

 SQL Server 2012 Express: 10 GB